Your home may be repossessed if you do not keep up repayments on your mortgage

 As a homeowner you're probably less likely to pack your bags and move to the other side of the world.
 You have to think about things like house prices before you decide to sell up and move to another area.
 Owning a property can also introduce a whole new world of additional costs.

-If the interest rates go up, so may your repayments (see our guide here).
+If the interest rates go up, depending on the type of mortgage you have, so may your repayments.
 Should house prices plummet, your house might be worth less than you bought it for.
 Your home may be repossessed if you do not keep up repayments on your mortgage.